Great airplanes do not make a great airline brand

 This past weekend, Boeing successfully performed a test flight of its 747-8 Intercontinental.
-Being someone who spends much of their time using air travel for transportation, I have to wonder why is it that airplanes seem to progressively get more and more advanced, and the airlines themselves seem to follow an exponential slope in the other direction.
+Being someone who spends much of their time using air travel for transportation, I have to wonder why is it that airplanes seem to progressively get more and more advanced, and each airline brand follows an exponential slope in the other direction.

 The Boeing 747-8I offers airlines the lowest operating costs and best economics while also catering to increased environmental performance.
 When quantified, these adjustments equate to 16 percent better fuel economy, 12 percent lower costs, 16 percent less carbon emissions per passenger, and noise reduction of 30 percent over the 747-400.

-I shift my attention to the airlines, which have taken steps in the opposite direction and have avoided making any improvements whatsoever.
+I shift my attention to each airline brand, with all taking steps in the opposite direction and refusing to make any improvements whatsoever.
 We now have to pay to check a bag, we have to fly airlines that constantly overbooks their flights, never taxis out on time, and from personal experience charge more to take a flight that leaves from Charlotte than one that departs from Greensboro and connects through Charlotte.

-If only the airline’s business-to-consumer model could learn a bit from the manufacturer’s business-to-business model.
+If only the airlines’ business-to-consumer models could learn a bit from the manufacturers’ business-to-business models.

 Brand has the power to transcend table stakes likes price.
 If the airlines do not change their focus they will continue to flounder and the quality and craftsmanship of the aircraft will matter little.